Role of Business Intelligence & Data Warehousing in Government Sector

 - Aadhaar number

 - the location from where authentication took place

 Requesting entities will be storing and potentially sharing information associated with transactions.
 Thus, maintaining a DATA WAREHOUSE for their BIG DATA.

 In the UID scheme, data points are within the databases of service providers.
 These are between departments, ministries, and banks which are organized via individual Aadhaar numbers through a process known as ‘seeding.’

 It is a process through which the Aadhaar numbers of residents are included in the service delivery database of service providers for enabling Aadhaar based deduplication and authentication during service delivery.

 To provide services effectively, these schemes shall collect and store information through the lifecycle of an individual.
 The result, as we can see, is building databases on individuals, which when combined, as enabled by the Seeding process, will provide a 360-degree identification.

 b) Convenience for citizens

 c) Better information dissemination and training

-Thus overall, we can say that Business Intelligence and Data Warehousing play an important role in the growth of a nation by supporting the government sector in many ways.
-And Thinkalyer is always ready to provide the best data visualization and data warehouse services to the government sector.
+Thus overall, we can say that BI and Data Warehousing play an important role in the growth of a nation by supporting the government sector in many ways.
+And Thinklayer is always ready to provide the best data visualization and data warehouse services to the government sector.